Memberships & Affiliations

 Mr. Band began working in the White House in 1995, serving in the White House Counsel’s office for four years and later in the Oval Office as the President’s Aide.
 In 1999, he was appointed by President Clinton as a Special Assistant to the President before he was made one of the youngest Deputy Assistants ever to serve a President.

-Mr. Band served as President Clinton’s chief advisor from 2002 until 2012, advising him as the Counselor to the President, and was the key architect of Clinton’s post-Presidency.
-He created and built the Clinton Global Initiative, which to date, has raised $69 billion for 2,100 philanthropic initiatives around the world and impacted over 400 million people in 180 countries.
-On March 1, 2012, President Clinton said of Doug: “I couldn’t have achieved half of what I have in my post-presidency without Doug Band.
-Doug is my Counselor and a board member of the Clinton Global Initiative, which was created at his suggestion.
-He tirelessly works to support the expansion of CGI’s activities and my other foundation work around the world.
-In our first ten years, Doug’s strategic vision and fund-raising made it possible for the foundation to survive and thrive.
-I hope and believe he will continue to advise me and build CGI for another decade.”
+Mr. Band served as President Clinton’s chief advisor from 2002 until 2011, advising him as the Counselor to the President, and was the key architect of Clinton’s post-Presidency.
+He created and built the Clinton Global Initiative, which has raised $69 billion for 2,100 philanthropic initiatives around the world and impacted over 430 million people in 180 countries.

 Additionally, he has been involved in other negotiations to free and help Americans held around the world.
 He has assisted in the rebuilding of nations and regions after some of the worst natural disasters in the past two decades, including New Orleans, Haiti, Southeast Asia, and Gujarat, India.

 Mr. Band has advised several heads of state, governors and mayors transition out of public office into private life.
-He was part of the negotiation team that handled all aspects of Hillary Clinton’s becoming Secretary of State.
 He continues to serve his country in assisting various domestic agencies and advising foreign governments on nation-building, infrastructure creation and democratic governance structure.

-Doug lives in New York City with his wife Lily and their three children, Max (7), Sophie (6) and Elle (3).
+Doug lives in New York City with his wife Lily and their three children.